REFEDS/eduperson/eduperson-202001.md

-eduPersonTargetedID is an abstracted version of the SAML V2.0 Name Identifier format of
+eduPersonTargetedID is an abstracted version of the SAML V2.0 Name Identifier format of "urn:oasis:names:tc:SAML:2.0:nameid-format:persistent" (see
-\"urn:oasis:names:tc:SAML:2.0:nameid-format:persistent\" (see
 <http://www.oasis-open.org/committees/download.php/35711>).
 In SAML,
 this is an XML construct consisting of a string value inside a
-\<saml:NameID\> element along with a number of XML attributes, of most significance NameQualifier and SPNameQualifier, which identify the source and intended audience of the value.
+<saml:NameID> element along with a number of XML attributes, of most
+significance NameQualifier and SPNameQualifier, which identify the source and intended audience of the value.
 It is left to specific profiles to define alternate syntaxes, if any, to the standard XML